Shadows on the Stairs

 Shadows on the Stairs is a 1941 American mystery film directed by D. Ross Lederman and starring Frieda Inescort, Paul Cavanagh and Heather Angel.
 It is based on Frank Vosper's play Murder on the Second Floor.
-The British subsidiary of Warner Brothers had previously produced a film adaptation of the work in 1932.
+The British subsidiary of Warner Bros.
+Pictures had previously produced a film adaptation of the work in 1932.

 Plot

 Residents of a London boarding house come under suspicion during a string of murders.